-What are Faculty Learning Communities (FLCs)?
+What are Faculty Learing Communities (FLCs)?

 How do I join an FLC?

-Queer Faculty Learning Community
+Diversity and Inclusion Learning Community: Queer Faculty Learning Community